 You are never too old to learn: reading and writing fiction will transform your life.
 It did mine.

-I’m 67 and just self-published my eleventh novel, enforcing my belief that Ursula K. Le Guin spoke truth when she observed “storytelling is a tool for knowing who we are and what we want.”
+I’m 68 and self-published my eleventh novel during late-fall 2021.
+These past seven years of fiction writing have reenforced my belief that Ursula K. Le Guin spoke truth when she observed, “storytelling is a tool for knowing who we are and what we want.”

 Do you want to learn more about the craft of fiction writing?
 Even if you are a beginner?